 Posted on December 4, 2017 by Kacy

 Suicide is one of the leading causes of death in the United States, especially among young people.
-Suicide was the tenth leading cause of death overall in the United States, claiming the lives of more than 44,000 people.
+In the United States, it is the tenth leading cause of death, claiming the lives of more than 44,000 people.
 According to data from the National Institute of Mental Health, the percentage of adults having serious thoughts of suicide was highest among adults aged 18-25.
-Suicide is the second leading cause of death among teens.
+It is the second leading cause of death among teens.

-More than 90% of people who commit suicide suffer from a mental health disorder or substance use disorder.
-For many young people, these conditions are co-occurring.
-Depression and substance misuse form a deadly combination that perpetuates a vicious cycle which can lead to suicide.
-Like adults, adolescent and collegiate-aged individuals who experience severe depression frequently turn to drugs, alcohol or other risky behaviors in an attempt to numb psychological, mental, emotional, or spiritual discomfort.
+More than 90% of people who commit suicide struggle with a mental health disorder or addiction.
+For many young people, these conditions are co-occurring, meaning that happen alongside one another.
+Depression and addiction form a deadly combination.
+Like adults, adolescent and collegiate-aged individuals with severe depression frequently turn to drugs, alcohol or other risky behaviors in an attempt to numb psychological, mental, emotional, or spiritual discomfort.
 For those with addiction, the obsession to drink or use clouds the user’s mind into believing that these substances can alleviate their source of pain.

 While mind-altering substances may provide the perception of temporary relief, they can greatly increase the likelihood of suicidal thoughts (also known as suicidal ideation).
 This phenomenon is exacerbated by addiction’s intrinsic ability to damage or destroy critical personal relationships.
 Eroding relationships and feelings of isolation further increase the risk of suicide.
 Mind-altering substances can impair judgment and result in reckless behavior.
 These behaviors can lead to suicide attempts that substance users may not otherwise try while sober.